-It is the policy of Lane Community College to meet its workforce needs through selection procedures designed to identify, attract, select, employ, and develop the human resources necessary for present and future work requirements.
+This procedure describes the process by which the college the will meet its workforce needs and develop the human resources necessary for present and future work requirements.
 Lane is committed to employing and promoting those persons whose education, experience, knowledge, skills, and abilities best match the requirements of the position for which they have applied.
 In addition, the college is committed to taking affirmative action to remedy minority or female underutilization in the job groups identified in the current Affirmative Action Plan.

 Consideration of Employees on Recall and Injured Worker Lists

-Before the position is advertised, an employment specialist will consult the appropriate union recall list and injured worker list.
-If an employee on either list needs to be considered for the vacancy, the Human Resources representative will contact the department administrator and explain the process involved in reviewing minimum qualifications.
-In some cases, formal advertisement of positions can proceed while this review takes place.
+Before the position is advertised either internally or externally, the HR analyst will consult the appropriate union recall list, injured worker or classified employee administrative transfer list.
+If an employee on any of the relevant lists needs to be considered for the vacancy, a Human Resources Department representative will contact the responsible administrator/manager and explain the process involved in reviewing minimum qualifications.

 Preparing the Notice of Vacancy